SuperConfuserUser/superconfuseruser.github.io/_posts/2018-06-26-rails_only_dynamic_form_fields.markdown

 end
 ```

-Another way is to create the new function the serializer itself.
+Another way is to create the new function in the serializer itself.

 ```
 # Trip User Serializer